 Manage BlazeMeter VSE

-- Click the Mock Services tab, and click Environments.
+- Navigate to the Mock Services tab and click Environments.

 The Environments page shows all currently installed BlazeMeter Virtual Service Environments:

 To appear as a BlazeMeter Virtual Service Environment on the Environments page, an OPL must be configured with the Service Virtualization Bridge and Mock Services option, and it must have a running agent.
 The BlazeMeter Virtual Service Environment appears as STOPPED until you deploy a Mock Service to it.

 Note: By default, all newly created Virtual Service Environments have performance mode disabled (ie. they are in functional mode).

 - Expand an environment to view the available configuration options:

 - (Optional) If you need to update/overwrite any out-of-the-box config properties, then those properties can be added to your local.properties file.